Seinaiji, Nagano

+Population

-As of 2003, the village had an estimated population of 748 and a density of 16.94 persons per km².
-The total area was 44.16 km².
+As of 2003, the village had an estimated population of 748 and a density of 16.94 persons per km2.
+The total area was 44.16 km2.

+Education

 The village has an elementary and a junior high school, both of which have a weekly visit from a Native English Speaker.
 At the time of writing, this teacher was Louise Beard from England.
 The village also has a kindergarten.

+Attractions

 Seinaiji is famous for its fireworks displays.
 All the fireworks are made by hand in the village and at the festival people dance underneath them.
 It is common for people to get mild burns from this ritual.

 In Seinaiji, there stands an ancient sakura (cherry blossom) tree that people take bus trips to see when it is in bloom.

+Location

 Seinaiji is located close to Iida City on Route 256.

+History

 As of March 31, 2009; Senaiji was merged into the expanded village of Achi.
 Both Senaiji and Achi are in Shimoina District.